Run tests using a CI system

 The procedure below focuses on Jenkins, but you can apply the same concepts to most CI systems.

-Note: If you are running UFT Developer tests from Jenkins and want to track the tests in ALM, you can use ALM’s EXTERNAL-TEST type to synchronize externally executed test results with ALM.
-For more information, see the ALM Help Center.
+Note: If you are running UFT Developer tests from Jenkins, you can track the tests in ALM.
+For details, see the ALM Help Center.

 Install the UFT Developer runtime engine and your AUT on the slave.

 If your tests were created in the context of a unit testing framework (such as NUnit or JUnit), make sure that the relevant framework's runner is also installed on the slave computer.

 Deploy the UFT Developer tests (DLLs/JARs) to the slave computer.

 Configure the Jenkins slave to maintain an active Windows session.
 This is needed so that the UFT Developer runtime engine can access the UI elements of your AUT during the run.

 On the slave computer, start the UFT Helper service from: Computer > Manage > Services and Applications > Services.

 Note: Make sure the service starts before the UFT Developer runtime engine.

 In the Engine tab of the UFT Developer Settings dialog box, under Runtime Settings, enter the user name and encrypted password of the slave computer.

 To generate the encrypted password, run the following command line from the slave computer and copy the encrypted string to the clipboard: